vkayy/vkinematics/README.md

 As the brute-force algorithm is of quadratic time complexity with respect to the number of objects, mean operation time unsurprisingly scales quadratically as the number of objects increases.
 On the other hand, by using spatial partitioning with some pruning, we achieve a linear time complexity, which is then improved further by a constant through multithreading.

+Therefore, the brute-force algorithm is significantly less efficient than both the spatial-partitioning algorithm, with or without multithreading.
+On the other hand, the multithreaded algorithm appears to be just over 60% faster than the spatial-partitioning algorithm.

 ## What are the next steps?

 At the moment, the engine simulates 2D physics only, but, with access to greater processing power, I may extend the engine to simulate 3D physics.